igromanru/HD2-Undetected-Features/README.md

 I decided to release the only features that I have that don't require .text section code patching, which is covered by integrity check of GameGuard.
 Therefore, they are undetectable.
 Since GameGuard detects Cheat Engine itself, I had to make an own application out of it.
+However, sometimes GameGuard still manages to restrict access rights of the handle that I open.
+It's usually fixed by restarting the cheat tool, but for some people it doesn't work at all.

 ## Don't use in public lobbies!
 **Getting reported is currently the only way to get banned.